Health and Public Safety Program Orientation Requirements

 The PIC must be dated no earlier than 90 days prior to your program orientation day.
 Failure to complete this process may lead to ineligibility for practicums.

-Required for: Advanced Care Paramedic, Primary Care Paramedic, Medical Laboratory Assistant, Medical Laboratory Technology, Rehabilitation Therapy Assistant, Respiratory Therapy, Diagnostic Medical Sonography, Nuclear Medicine Technology, Medical Radiologic Technology and Ophthalmic and Optometric Assisting.
+Required for: Advanced Care Paramedic, Primary Care Paramedic, Medical Laboratory Assistant, Medical Laboratory Technology, Rehabilitation Therapy Assistant, Respiratory Therapy, Diagnostic Medical Sonography, Nuclear Medicine Technology and Medical Radiologic Technology.

 Fit testing is done to determine which make and model of N95 respiratory mask should be used by an individual.
 In compliance with Alberta's Occupational Health and Safety Code 2009, students are fit-tested for respiratory masks prior to their practica.
 Occupational Health and Safety Bulletin, Respiratory Protective Equipment: An Employer's Guide states the effectiveness of the respiratory protective equipment depends on an effective face piece seal to the skin of the face.